amirf147/speech-and-language-processing-book-notes/Chapter-3-N-gram-Language-Models/Statistics.md

 *  This formula describes the density function for any normal distribution, not just the standard normal distribution (where μ = 0 and σ = 1).

+What is a **continuous distribution**?:
+> Source: Gemini, Khan Academy (https://www.youtube.com/watch?v=dOr0NKyD31Q)
+- Probability distribution for a random variable